maheshsathe07/Skin-Care-Product-Recommendations/README.md

 ## Prerequisites

-Before running the project, ensure you have the following:
+Before running the project, ensure you have the following :

 1. **DISCORD_BOT_TOKEN**: Your Discord bot token.
 2. **GOOGLE_API_KEY**: Your Google API key.